kennel-org/polaris-navigator/README.md

 - The IMU functionality uses custom `IMUFusion`, `BMI270`, and `BMM150class` classes instead of the M5.Imu class
 - The IMUFusion class provides sensor fusion algorithms for accurate orientation data
 - GPS communication uses pins: TX = 5, RX = -1 (when using AtomicBase GPS)
+- GPS data is saved to flash memory and reused when GPS signal is unavailable
+- The UI is optimized for the small AtomS3R display with clear indicators for alignment

+## Usage

+### Polar Alignment Mode
+1. The main screen shows a compass with the current heading and Polaris position
+2. Align the red line (current heading) with the cyan star marker (Polaris)
+3. Use the altitude indicator to match the current pitch (yellow triangle) with the target altitude (cyan marker)
+4. When both azimuth and altitude are aligned, your mount is properly polar aligned

+### Raw Data Modes
+Press the button to cycle through different data display modes:
+- IMU data
+- GPS data
+- Celestial data
+- System information
+- Debug information

 ## Development Status